-

 Children with Selective Mutism can “get better” faster with CKC!

-Since 2019, Rockville Therapy Center LLC has offered Confident Kids Camp (CKC-DC), a 5-day intensive summer camp for children with Selective Mutism and severe Social Anxiety in the DC Metro and Maryland area.
+Since 2019, Dr. Scharfstein at Rockville Therapy Center LLC has offered Confident Kids Camp (CKC-DC), a 5-day intensive summer camp for children with Selective Mutism and severe Social Anxiety in the DC Metro and Maryland area.
 Created by Dr. Aimee Kortba, this Selective Mutism treatment camp helps children practice speech skills in real-world settings.

 At CKC-DC, our evidence-based PCIT-SM and exposure approach helps children take what they learn in therapy to school, peer interactions, and community activities—where confidence and communication truly matter.